zakjanzi/BG-LB-Initiative/README.md

   - Clustered databases and caching layers provide data redundancy and faster recovery in case of a failure.

 - **Security & Performance:**
-  - The API Gateway enforces robust security policies (authentication, authorization, rate limiting) before routing requests.
+  - The API Gateway enforces strong security policies (authentication, authorization, rate limiting) before routing requests.
   - The distributed architecture minimizes single points of failure and handles high volumes of requests efficiently.

-- **Operational Complexity:**
-  - While the production-grade architecture offers significant benefits, it requires comprehensive monitoring, logging, and orchestration frameworks to manage the increased complexity.

 ---